Gog33/Project3/README.md

 * sortDateAscending: an algorithm that converts the keys of the input map into an ArrayList and uses insertion sort to sort it.
 The ArrayList is sorted in ascending chronological order, converted back into a map and returned
 * sortDateDescending: an algorithm that converts the keys of the input map into an ArrayList and uses insertion sort to sort it.
 The ArrayList is sorted in descending chronological order, converted back into a map and returned

-Consistently, the required time for the completion of sortDateAscending was longer than the time for sortDateDescending. [further explanation]